 I would like to thank the Naugle CommLab administrators, including Dr. Brandy Blake and Dr. Aaron Colton, for the encouragement and advice I received on this project over the last year and a half.
 I am privileged to work with them and Dr. Karen Head in an environment that supports and nurtures English language learning students at Georgia Tech.

 Finally, I thank the rest of the World Englishes Committee and the assistant editors for RAMBLE, Dr. Alok Amatya and Dr. Kendra Slayton.
 Alok is the one who first invited me to serve on the World Englishes Committee as a co-chair with him in 2018, and he has provided encouragement, camaraderie, and opportunities for collaboration ever since.
-Kendra, who will be moving into the role of editor of the World Englishes website in Fall 2020, has worked diligently with me to review and edit student submissions during this rather trying semester.
+Kendra, who will be moving into the role of managing editor of RAMBLE in Fall 2020, has worked diligently with me to review and edit student submissions during this rather trying semester.
 Without them, and the other individuals I have mentioned, this magazine would not exist today.
 May this issue be the first of many.

 April 16, 2020